nisargpatel7042lva/Axiom/README.md

-# Spectra Vaults
+# Axiom Vaults

 **The first set-and-forget prediction market ETFs on Solana.**

 > Reality is a new asset class.
 Set it.
 Forget it.
 Earn.

-Spectra Vaults lets users deposit USDC into themed, auto-managed vaults that build diversified portfolios of prediction market positions.
+Axiom Vaults lets users deposit USDC into themed, auto-managed vaults that build diversified portfolios of prediction market positions.
 Idle capital earns yield via Jupiter Lend.
 Everything is on-chain, composable, and transparent.

 ## Vaults